AnsBalin/skorche/README.md

 q_inputs = skorche.Queue(fixed_inputs=input_files)
 ```

-### `map` and `chain`
+### Mapping tasks over queues: `map`

-The simplest example of a pipeline consists of a function that transforms some input queue into an output queue. `skorche` provides this as a `map`:
+The simplest example of a pipeline consists of a function that can be _mapped_ across some input queue, to produce an output queue. `skorche` provides such a `map`:

 ```python
 q_outputs = skorche.map(download_file, q_inputs)
 ```

-This line is a purely declarative statement that tells `skorche` to bind the task to the input and output queues.
-Actual execution of this task is deferred until later.
+This line is a purely declarative statement: it tells `skorche` to bind the task to the input and output queues, but the task function is not yet executed (indeed, the input queue might not even be populated yet).

+Execution of all tasks is deferred until a call to `skorche.run()` is made once the entire pipeline has been constructed.

 ![map](./graphviz/map.svg)

+### Composing tasks: `chain`

 In our case, we have a series of composable functions `download_file`, `unzip_file`, so we could write out a series of map bindings: